insight-creative/matthewstire.com/content/services/air-conditioning-and-heating-repair.md

   image_url: /uploads/auto-repair-technician-checking-vehicle-air-conditioning.jpg
   image_alt:
 intro:
-  heading: Does Your Vehicle Need Air Conditioning or Heating Repairs?
+  heading: Maintain Your Air Conditioning and Heating System
   body: >-
     It can be difficult to know the specific issues your car is experiencing.
 Here are some frequent signs that your car’s air conditioning or heating system needs repair:
 conditions_block:
-  heading: Strange Noises
+  heading: Does Your Vehicle Need Air Conditioning or Heating Repairs?
   body: >-
-    If you hear unusual noises when you try to turn on your car’s AC or heat, there may be something going on internally.
-Scheduling an inspection will ensure there are no serious safety concerns or other issues with the heating or cooling system.
+    It can be difficult to know the specific issues your car is experiencing.
+Here are some frequent signs that your car’s air conditioning or heating system needs repair:
   conditions:
     - heading: Strange Noises
       body: >-